 *Volunteers help clean-up a local cemetery due to severe storm damage.

-*Emily and Jeff have fun guiding tours through the WWTP.
+*Emily and Jeff have fun guiding tours through Hannibal's Water Treatment Plant

 These presentations last approximately 45 minutes, with plenty of time for a Q&A session.
 Each student also receives an interactive take-home booklet that features tons of fun games and stories about electrical safety.